 Any investment not meeting the definition of a specified investment is classed as non-specified.
-The Council does not intend to make any investments denominated in foreign currencies, nor any that are defined as capital expenditure by legislation, such as company shares.
+The Council does not intend to make any investments denominated in foreign currencies.
 Non-specified investments will therefore be limited to long-term investments, i.e. those that are due to mature 12 months or longer from the date of arrangement, and investments with bodies and schemes not meeting the definition on high credit quality.
 Limits on non-specified investments are shown in Table 4 below.